ams0/bsides-krakow-2023/README.md

 You can follow along with the demo by running your demo environment here: https://play.instruqt.com/soloio/invite/rw9jo7ixgphs (valid for 7 days from 2021-09-22).

 The following instructions are slightly different from the workshop, as they use a newer version of Istio and add monitoring capabalities with Kiali, Prometheus and Grafana.
+Slides can be found [here](https://docs.google.com/presentation/d/1g9IH--EvBm7DTLfMIjiggV9lCRMEeGVqEi5yEI7dmlA/edit?usp=sharing).

 ## Prerequisites